CPD sessions for schools and colleges

-When you contact us we will be able to have a conversation about how one of our CPD sessions might best fit your needs.
-We have a menu of seven different sessions to choose from and you may request more than one in a single visit.
+We have a menu of eight different sessions to choose from and you may request more than one at a time.
 We're happy to tailor our sessions to meet your requirements, so if there's something else you're interested in please just ask.
-Please note also that timings are indicative, and we can be flexible and make sessions slightly shorter if required.
+Please also note that timings are indicative and we can make sessions slightly shorter if required.

-You're more than welcome to invite along other teachers from neighbouring schools and colleges to join in.
-We’re also happy to come and speak at teacher networking events.
+You're more than welcome to invite other teachers from neighbouring schools and colleges to join in.
+We’re also happy to speak at teacher networking events.

 Our session menu:

-> Supporting students to make choices at age 16: In this session participants will learn about the wide range of different options available for students at age 16.
-Teachers and advisers will learn how they can best support their Key Stage 4 students to make qualification and subject choices for the future.
+Teachers and advisers will learn about the wide range of options available at age 16 and how to support students to make qualification and subject choices for the future.
 Topics covered will include:

 - Considering how students' Level 2 qualifications might influence their choices

-- Understanding the range of qualification types on offer and the pros and cons of academic versus vocational qualifications
+- Understanding the range of qualification types on offer and the pros and cons of academic versus vocational or technical qualifications

 - Appropriate A level subject choice

-- How leading universities treat different qualifications, including core maths and the extended project qualification
+- How Russell Group universities treat different qualifications, including Core Maths and the Extended Project Qualification

-> Supporting students to make choices at age 18: This session will focus on helping teachers and advisers to support students to make higher education choices.
-Participants will be encouraged to consider how to best support students to decide on a suitable degree subject, either by thinking about future career ambitions or simply to pursue an area of academic interest.
-Resources which enable students to track back from careers of interest to appropriate qualification choices will be demonstrated.
-The session will also look at some of the different types of university course available, including sandwich courses and degree apprenticeships.
-The differences between more competitive and less competitive universities will be considered and advice will be provided on how to support students in responding to university offers, including unconditional offers (suggested time 1 hour).
+This session will focus on supporting teachers and advisers to help their students to make higher education choices.
+Participants will be encouraged to consider the best support for students deciding on a suitable degree subject by thinking about career ambitions or pursuing areas of academic interest.
+Resources which enable students to consider appropriate qualification choices for different courses will be demonstrated.
+The session will also look at types of university course, including sandwich courses and degree apprenticeships as well as the differences between more and less selective universities (suggested time 1 hour).

-> Understanding contextual admissions processes: This session begins by providing an overview of the current Widening Participation agenda within Higher Education.
+This session begins by providing an overview of the current Widening Participation agenda within Higher Education.
 The session then goes on to cover the details of contextual admissions policies which are designed to enable students from a wider range of different backgrounds to progress to university.
-Participants will learn how contextual admissions processes work, the sorts of factors which are considered to be 'contextual' and how students can best be supported through the process (suggested time 45 minutes).
+Participants will learn how contextual admissions processes work, the sorts of factors which are considered to be 'contextual' and how students can best be supported through the process.
+The session has been recently updated to reflect new questions which are being asked in the UCAS application for those entering HE from 2023 onwards (suggested time 45 minutes).

-> Preparing students for interviews and admissions tests: This session will cover some of the additional admissions tests which some universities and courses require.
+This session will cover some of the additional admissions tests which some universities and courses require.
 Participants will learn more about the tests, will try example questions and will be encouraged to think about how they can best support their students to succeed.
-The session will also look at how teachers and advisers can best prepare students for a university interview should they be invited to one (suggested time 45 minutes).
+The session will also look at how teachers and advisers can best prepare students for a university interview should they be invited to one.
+Guidance will be offered on supporting students for different types of interview, such as medicine interviews or Oxbridge interviews (suggested time 45 minutes).

 We’ve answered some more of your frequently asked questions below: